 Angela Altus is a New York-based photographer.
 Throughout her career she has used photography to empower women, profile people and cultures in remote parts of the world and showcase the essence of individuals and brands looking to tell a story.

-Angela has had the privilege of photographing such distinguished New Yorkers as Philanthropist Grace Hightower DeNiro, Chef Geoffrey Zakarian, Michael Herklots of Nat Sherman and restaurateur Alessandro Borgognone for publications including Private Air Luxury Homes magazine and Cigar Snob magazine.
-Through her lifestyle and product photography, Angela has worked with such brands as Almay, Baretraps shoes, Cetaphil, Ellen Tracy, Penguin Random House, Revlon, and SkinMedica.
+Angela has had the privilege of photographing such distinguished New Yorkers as Philanthropist Grace Hightower DeNiro, Chef Geoffrey Zakarian, and restaurateur Alessandro Borgognone, and has worked with such brands as Almay, Bruno Magli, Cetaphil, Ellen Tracy, Nature’s Bounty, Pure Protein and Revlon.

 Angela has a love of poetry as well as a deep admiration for female leaders and activists.
 In Maya Angelou’s words, “I love to see a young girl go out and grab the world by the lapels.
 Life's a bitch.
 You've got to go out and kick ass.”